systemd/mkosi/mkosi.md

 `Bootable=`, `--bootable=`

 : Takes a boolean or `auto`.
-Enables or disable generating of a bootable image.
+Enables or disables generation of a bootable image.
 If enabled, mkosi will install systemd-boot, run kernel-install, generate unified kernel images for installed kernels and add an ESP partition when the disk image output is used.
 If systemd-boot is not